gilch/hissp/docs/macro_tutorial.rst

 Other languages made other selections, which may make them more or less convenient for certain problem domains.

-Would an ideal language then have a notation for every conceivable "primitive"?
+What notations would an ideal language have?
-I say no.
+Every conceivable "primitive"?
 Such a language would be more difficult to learn.
 It's much easier to familiarize oneself with a small set of primitive notations, and the means of combination.